chonieny/CA_Houseprice_Regression_project/README.md

 # California House Price Predictor: Project Overview
 * Objective:<br/>
 This project aims to build an optimal machine learning model to predict the median house price in any district in California.
-Being able to predict sale price of the house in real estate.
-House price prediction is also beneficial for property investors to know the trend of house prices by location
+Being able to accurately predict and know the trends of house prices is beneficial for property investors and real estate agents.

 * Walkthrough:<br/>
 1. Exploratory Data Analysis<br/>